 National party conventions haven’t changed much since the 1970s, when primaries began to replace smoke-filled rooms as the chief mechanism for selecting Democratic and Republican presidential candidates.

 The big decisions — namely the selection of the presidential and vice presidential nominees — generally are made weeks, if not months, beforehand.
 Dissent and drama are heavily discouraged.
 The main mission is message promotion — through as many media echo chambers as possible.

 But that doesn’t mean nothing valuable can be gleaned from conventions.
-Last week in Tampa, through time spent with the Texas Republican delegation, a ...
+Last week in Tampa, through time spent with the Texas Republican delegation ...